 is the internet version of the yellow pages, so you can use their search facility to locate all the businesses in your field of expertise that are based in your chosen location.
 You can then visit their websites and see which you like the best, have sound products and corporate direction.

 Most will have a career opportunities link to go to and you may be in luck.
 It is definitely worth contacting them regardless if any jobs are posted as they may be thinking about hiring.
 If you don't feel comfortable phoning, definitely email or send your

 (cv).
 Though you can't legally work without the correct visa, if the company cannot find a suitable candidate in Canada, you may just find that they are prepared to contact HRDC and apply for permision to hire you.
 If you don't at least try then you will never know - go to our Workers Permit page for more details.

 Another great way to generate income that can move with you anyhwre in the world is to start your own internet business.
-Though many people will always find an excuse not to have a go, with Site Build It there really is no excuse to at least try.
+Though many people will always find an excuse not to have a go, with Solo Build It there really is no excuse to at least try.
 What better way to start your new life in Canada with a web based business you can administer from anywhere and to have a regular extra income to help you?

-I have no programming or website building experience but have successfully used the Site Build It system to build this website with over 150 pages.
+I have no programming or website building experience but have successfully used the Solo Build It system to build this website with over 150 pages.
 To see how its done just click on the TV below to watch the short video presentation:

 Wait until The 3 Minute Shortcut has finished, or pause it, before touring these visual links...

 (The middle four links above open a new browser window.)

 If you have the chance for a fact finding visit (definitely recommended) call in and visit the companies.
 When I visited Calgary, I found several companies were willing to provide information as research for the Visa application.
 At one, I was even given a tour of the facilities and introduced to some of the workforce!
 When you finally land in Canada you will have a contact (chances are they won't forget you) that may even help get that all important